Michael Kelly (baseball): Philadelphia Phillies

 On November 28, 2021, Kelly signed a minor league contract with the Philadelphia Phillies.
 He began the season with the Triple-A Lehigh Valley IronPigs.
-On June 13, 2022, Kelly was selected to the 40–man roster and promoted to the major leagues for the first time.
+On June 13, 2022, Kelly was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made four appearances for the Phillies, recording a 2.25 ERA with four strikeouts across four innings pitched.
 On July 14, Kelly was removed from the roster and sent outright to Triple–A Lehigh.
 He elected free agency on October 14.

 Cleveland Guardians

 On January 4, 2023, Kelly signed a minor league contract with the Cleveland Guardians.
-The deal included an invitation to the Guardians' 2023 major league spring training camp.
-He began the year with the Triple-A Columbus Clippers, where he made 18 appearances and recorded a 1.61 ERA with 36 strikeouts and 2 saves in 22 1/3 innings pitched.
+The deal included an invitation to the Guardians' major league spring training camp.
+He began the year with the Triple-A Columbus Clippers, where he made 18 appearances and recorded a 1.61 ERA with 36 strikeouts and two saves in 22 1/3 innings pitched.
 On June 3, Kelly was selected to the major league roster to fill the roster spot vacated by Hunter Gaddis, who had been optioned to Triple-A. In 14 games for Cleveland, he compiled a 3.78 ERA with 16 strikeouts across 16 2/3 innings of work.
-The Guardians designated Kelly for assignment on November 14, 2023.
+The Guardians designated Kelly for assignment on November 14.

 Oakland Athletics

 On November 17, 2023, the Oakland Athletics claimed Kelly off of waivers.
 In 28 games for Oakland, he recorded a 2.59 ERA with 22 strikeouts across 31 1/3 innings pitched.
 On June 4, 2024, MLB suspended Kelly for one year for violating the league's gambling policies.

 On June 5, 2025, Kelly was activated from the restricted list.
+He made 42 appearances during the remainder of the year for the Athletics, compiling a 4–4 record and 3.18 ERA with 29 strikeouts and two saves across 39 2/3 innings pitched.

+Kelly made five appearances for the Athletics in 2026, recording a 16.20 ERA with six strikeouts over five innings pitched.
+On June 29, 2026, Kelly was designated for assignment following the promotion of Joshua Kuroda-Grauer.
+He was released by the team on July 5.